ttscoff/na_gem/README.md

-    --omnifocus                            - Output actions nested by file and project --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --regex                                - Search query is regular expression --search=QUERY                         - Filter results using search terms (may be used more than once, default: none) -t, --tag=TAG                          - Alternate tag to search for (default: none) --tagged=TAG                           - Match actions containing tag.
+    --omnifocus                            - Output actions nested by file and project --proj, --project=PROJECT[/SUBPROJECT] - Show actions from a specific project (default: none) --regex                                - Search query is regular expression --search, --find, --grep=QUERY         - Filter results using search terms (may be used more than once, default: none) -t, --tag=TAG                          - Alternate tag to search for (default: none) --tagged=TAG                           - Match actions containing tag.
 Allows value comparisons (may be used more than once, default: none)